ffekirnew/index-search/README.md

 The search engine can be used in the following scenarios:

 - Searching for documents in a collection of documents
-- Searching for documents in a collection of documents and ordering them by relevance
+- Ordering documents by relevance

 ## [Project Structure](#project-structure)